Wage and Hour Compliance: Avoiding Costly Mistakes

 Minimum Wage

-The federal minimum wage is $7.25 per hour, but many states and localities have set higher rates.
+The federal minimum wage has been $7.25 per hour since 2009, but many states and localities have set higher rates.
+Verify the current federal minimum wage, as it may change through legislation.
 You must pay whichever is higher - federal, state, or local.
 Track changes in all jurisdictions where you have employees.

 Overtime